 1) RECOGNITION and REALIZATION — Understanding that you have done something wrong and being able to accurately acknowledge what you did.
 Call the wrong by name, don’t dilute it by referring to it indirectly with a euphemism.
-Nothing is worse than a faint apology, after a terrible wrong has been committed, which piously apologizes for some tiny little insignificant part of it or even something else that is unrelated.
-(Matthew 5:23).
+Nothing is worse than a faint apology, after a terrible wrong has been committed, which piously apologizes for some tiny little insignificant part of it or even something else that is unrelated (as in Matthew 5:23).
 Realize that the wrong has broken your relationship, which can be repaired only by confessing your wrong.

 2) RESPONSIBILITY — Taking ownership of the blame for the wrong by admitting that you did it.
 This also means that you are prepared to accept consequences even years later (Galatians 6:7).
 A fake apology or a non-apology will not accept the responsibility for doing the wrong, it will excuse itself based on circumstances or intent.
 Don’t be like Saul who pushed the blame onto others (1 Samuel 15:15); instead, consider Shimei’s apology…

 3) REGRET and REMORSE — Without regret and remorse for the wrong, it’s not even an apology.
 Regret is “to feel sorry, disappointed, or distressed about” the wrongdoing.
 Remorse is “moral anguish arising from repentance for past misdeeds.”
 A fake apology can have deep genuine sorrow for getting caught instead of doing the wrong.
 Sometimes a non-apology even has real sympathy and concern for the wronged person without accepting the blame.
 This can be deceiving because of the 2 related meanings of sorry: (1) feeling distress, esp. through sympathy with someone else’s misfortune, and (2) in a poor or pitiful state or condition.

 4) WITHOUT RESERVATION — A real, genuine, sincere apology does not add a caveat or an excuse for the wrong.
 It does not add a reason or a cause for the wrong, which really pushes the blame onto the one who has been wronged.
 Consider the first 2 kings of Israel: both committed grievous sins, both covered up their sins, both were confronted by a faithful prophet, both apologized, but only one was accepted, the other was rejected.
 Please read these carefully and prayerfully…